Materialfy/M-Dash/README.md

 - `npm run lint` to run linting.

 ### Vuetify

 Vuetify is developed exactly according to Material Design spec.

 ### Vuex

 Vuex is a state management pattern + library for Vue.js applications.
-It serves as a centralized store for all the components in an application, with rules ensuring that the state can only be mutated in a predictable fashion.
+It serves as a centralized store for all the components.

 ### Vue-cli